mmccool/SmartHome-Demo/README.md

 ```
 To verify that the virtual Home Gateway is available and that the OCF servers are seen, open your browser and go to http://localhost:8001/api/oic/res.

 We recommend using a browser for this and if you are using Google Chrome, we would recommend that you install the [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) extension (or similar tool) to make the output look more human-friendly.
-Under Mozilla Firefox you can use [JSON View](https://addons.mozilla.org/en-us/firefox/addon/jsonview/).
+Under Mozilla Firefox you can use the [JSON View](https://addons.mozilla.org/en-us/firefox/addon/jsonview/) extension.

 *Note:* It is not strictly required to use Docker's port publishing (`-p 8001:8000` argument) to access the [IoT REST API Server], you can use the container's IP address directly instead of `localhost`.
 The container will print out its IP address when it starts, or you can also retrieve it using `docker inspect <container ID>`.